Boobalan-S236/SpringBoot_StudentCourseJPA_REST_API/README.md

 # SpringBoot_StudentCourseJPA_REST_API

+Note
+This entire project is fully created and implemented by me.
+No AI tools or chatbots were used to build the project.

+Author
+    Boobalan S

 Student–Course Management System (Spring Boot + JPA + REST API)

 This project is a simple Spring Boot REST API application that manages Students and Courses using Spring Data JPA.
 It supports full CRUD operations for both entities.